-Through mass media, we’ve been bombarded with messages that “normal” size is actually thin.
-And this assumption that you need to be thin in order to be ok and normal gets played out frequently for people who are bigger than “normal”.
+Through mass media, we’ve been bombarded with messages that the “normal” size is actually thin.
+And this assumption that you need to be thin in order to be okay and normal gets played out frequently for people who are bigger than “normal”.

 If you’ve been a “normal” size your whole life, you may never have thought of the benefits of being thin.
-But sizeism is very prevalent, and it’s one of the acceptable “isms” in our society.
+But sizeism is very prevalent, and it’s one of the most accepted “isms” in our society.

 It’s time we make this “ism” unacceptable, and thus make the world a better place to live in for people of all shapes and sizes.